-In New York village, a trail of cancer leads to tap water
+In N.Y. village, a trail of cancer leads to tap water

 Hoosick Falls, N.Y. — After his factory worker father died a painful death from kidney cancer at age 68 in 2013, Michael Hickey made it his mission to find out why so many people in his hometown along the Hoosic River were getting sick.